alabella19/LaBella_Lab_Notebook_2022/Dr_LaBella_Notebooks/Dr_LaBella_June_22.md

 Working on verifying novoparasiticus results from Miya's work.
 Downloading the genome and annotation to start.
 I got a slightly higher S-value than Miya did but it's still not very high.
 I could investigate why this is?

 Now analyzing the "normal" yeast Reverse Jump Bayes Traits analysis to see the rates of trait gain and loss in this group

+##June 14 2022

+__Goals__
+- Finish Bayes Traits analysis round 1 - launch second set of analyses if ACCRE permits
+- Finish Eco Ontolgy and start looking up analyses that I can do for enrichment
+- Do I have time to do some analyses for the talk??